 The following materials are used to develop new and update existing transfer planning guides:

 current undergraduate catalogs (Texas State’s included), degree plans, and websites for the lower-division institution;

 Texas general education core curriculum and the Texas Core Webcenter;

 transfer course equivalencies;

-samples of completed transfer planning guides from the same academic discipline.
+samples of completed transfer planning guides from the same academic discipline; and

-Developing new transfer planning guides begins with the director of Curriculum Services notifying the associate director of Undergraduate Admission of a new degree program.
-The associate director then contacts the appropriate Academic Advising Center to enlist their help in developing the guide.
-Upon completion and subsequent review of the guide, the associate director will then forward the approved transfer planning guides to the Office of Undergraduate Admissions’ Web manager for posting to the website.
+Developing new transfer planning guides begins with the director of Curriculum Services notifying the associate director of Undergraduate Admissions of a new degree program.
+The associate director of Undergraduate Admissions then contacts the appropriate academic advising center to enlist their help in developing the guide.
+Upon completion and subsequent review of the guide, the associate director of Undergraduate Admissions will then forward the approved transfer planning guides to the Office of Undergraduate Admissions’ web manager to be published on the website.

-For updating existing guides, the associate director of Undergraduate Admission contacts the Academic Advising Centers no later than the Wednesday after Spring Break to inform them of the timeline for transfer planning guide updates.
-All updates or changes must be submitted by June 15.
-Undergraduate Admissions will update all postings no later than July 15.
+For updating existing guides, the associate director of Undergraduate Admissions contacts the academic advising centers by no later than mid-February to inform them of the timeline for transfer planning guide updates.
+All updates or changes must be submitted by June 1.
+Undergraduate Admissions will update all postings no later than July 1.